-Contact us for your FREE no obligation survey & quote:
+Contact us for a detailed damp survey & quote:

 Dry rot is a kind of timber decay that’s caused by fungi, which can affect any wooden structures or furniture present inside or outside your home.
 The fungi start breaking down cellulose and hemicelluloses in the timber and renders it weakened and brittle as the infestation spreads across the wooden structure.

 Timber affected by dry rot shows one or more of these signs:

 - Fungus development on the surface, usually looking like a white coloured cotton wool

 Since dry rot would only affect timber that’s damp (having a moisture content of over 20 per cent) removing the source of dampness or moisture is the first step towards eradicating dry rot.

 Wet rot is another severe form of timber decay that’s caused by fungal growth.
 It’s easier for wet rot to establish in homes that have high moisture levels or functional issues/damages, such as leaky pipes or gutters, sub-standard insulation, or inadequate ventilation.
 Plus, it’s rarely visible clearly in the property, since most of the wet rot occurs in between the walls.

 Unlike dry rot, wet rot usually doesn’t spread to the unaffected parts of the property and is, therefore, considered less destructive.
 However, it still has the potential to affect the overall structural integrity and longevity of your property, if left untreated.